Birmingham Personal Injury Attorney

 Vehicle & Boat Accidents

 Car accidents are the leading cause of personal injury lawsuits in the United States.
-Other vehicle accidents include accidents involving motorcycles, trucks, pedestrians, bicycles and boats.
+Other vehicle accidents include motorcycles accidents, truck accidents, pedestrian accidents, bicycle accidents and boats accidents.
 Common causes of motor vehicle accidents include:

 - Distracted driving